-Training in Scotland
+Training as a lawyer in Scotland

-For those who do not wish to do an LLB, it is possible to do a three-year, pre-diploma training contract with a qualified Scottish solicitor, at the end of which you sit the Law Society of Scotland's professional exams.
+If you do not wish to do an LLB, it is possible to do a three-year, pre-diploma training contract with a qualified Scottish solicitor, at the end of which you sit the Law Society of Scotland's professional exams.
 During the three years you must receive training in various prescribed areas.

 The body that administers the Scottish Bar is the Faculty of Advocates.
 Having completed the diploma, a trainee advocate (or 'intrant') must undertake a 21-month period of paid training in a solicitors' office (as for a trainee solicitor above, although slightly shorter), followed by a nine-month period 'devilling' as an unpaid pupil to an advocate.
 The trainee must then pass an exam set by the Faculty of Advocates covering written and oral advocacy.
 At this stage, he or she is admitted as an advocate.